 You are here

-“Freedom Is Not Free” at this innovative memorial on the National Mall.
+Find out why “Freedom Is Not Free” at this innovative memorial honoring veterans of the Korean War on the National Mall.

 What is the Korean War Veterans Memorial and where is it?

 The Korean War Veterans Memorial resides on the National Mall, southeast of the Lincoln Memorial and just south of the Reflecting Pool.
-All of its components, including its walls, stainless steel statues and Pool of Remembrance, are dedicated to the U.S. Armed Forces that served and sacrificed during the Korean War.
-The memorial is free and open to the public 24 hours a day, with rangers on duty to answer questions from 9:30 a.m.-10 p.m. daily.
+All of its components, including its walls, stainless steel statues and Pool of Remembrance, are dedicated to members of the U.S. Armed Forces that served and sacrificed during the Korean War.
+The memorial is free and open to the public 24 hours a day, with rangers on duty to answer questions from 9:30 a.m. to 10 p.m. daily.
 Interpretive programs are provided throughout the day and upon request.

 The most convenient way to reach the Korean War Veterans Memorial is public transportation.
 The DC Circulator’s National Mall route and Metrobus routes 32, 34 and 36 service the area.
 The closest Metro stations are Smithsonian and Federal Triangle, on the Orange, Blue and Silver lines (Foggy Bottom is also an option).